bs-community/blessing-skin-manual/man/en/yggdrasil-api/setup.md

 For this plugin to work correctly, you need to configure a **correct, PEM formatted RSA private key** of at least 4096bit in length.
 But don't worry, v2.1.0 or later of the Yggdrasil API plugin already comes with the ability to automatically generate private keys.
 Generally speaking, a qualified private key will be automatically generated after installation and can be used directly.
 You can also regenerate a private key using the button in the lower left corner.

-If you need to customize the private key used by the plug-in digital signature, please refer to [Signature Key Pair](https://github.com/yushijinhun/authlib-injector/wiki/%E7%AD%BE%E5%90%8D% E5%AF%86%E9%92%A5%E5%AF%B9) Generate and submit for saving.
+If you need to customize the private key used by the plug-in digital signature, please refer to [Signature Key Pair (Chinese)](https://github.com/yushijinhun/authlib-injector/wiki/%E7%AD%BE%E5%90%8D%E5%AF%86%E9%92%A5%E5%AF%B9) Generate and submit for saving.

 ![screenshot](https://i.imgur.com/R01OulB.png)